Saumya SinhaAssistant Professor, Department of Industrial and Systems Engineering

 B.S.
 (Honors), St. Stephen's College, University of Delhi, 2011

-Saumya Sinha is currently a postdoctoral scholar at Rice University, working with Prof. Andrew Schaefer in the areas of optimization and organ transplantation.
-Prior to this, Sinha received a Ph.D. in applied mathematics under the supervision of Prof. Archis Ghate at the University of Washington, Seattle.
+Prior to joining the University of Minnesota, Saumya Sinha was a postdoctoral scholar at Rice University, working with Prof. Andrew Schaefer in the areas of optimization and organ transplantation.
+Before to that, Sinha received a Ph.D. in applied mathematics under the supervision of Prof. Archis Ghate at the University of Washington, Seattle.
 Her research focuses on problems of sequential decision-making and optimization under uncertainty, motivated primarily by applications in healthcare operations, health policy and inventory control.

 A. Dunbar, S. Sinha, A.J.
 Schaefer.
 "Relaxations and duality for multiobjective integer programming," submitted to Mathematical Programming.
 Finalist for the INFORMS Undergraduate Operations Research Prize, 2020.